roenseed/bike-project/README.md

 ***FIGURE 1: ANALYSIS 2022 QUARTERLY RIDER TRENDS***:
 In 2022, a total of 4,291,961 rider transactions were recorded.

-- **Quarters 2 and 3** significantly represent overall users in the year 2022, illustrating peak bike users during these periods followed by key takeaway
 - **Quarter 1**: 9% (379K Transactions)
 - **Quarter 2**: 32% (1.3M Transactions)
 - **Quarter 3**: 41% (1.7M Transactions)
 - **Quarter 4**: 18% (789K Transactions)

+Quarters 2 and 3 significantly illustrate all users in the year 2022, showing peak bike user trends during these periods.

 ![VIZ2 Photo](./analysis/2022_MONTHLY_RIDER_TRENDS.png)
 ***FIGURE 2: 2022 MONTHLY RIDER TRENDS***:
-The visualization illustrates the strong seasonal trend
-- Bell curve trend visual represents the user by the monthly view with the average line over the year 2022
+The visualization illustrates the strong seasonal trend, the bell curve trend visualization represents monthly user data with an average line, providing a clear view of trends over the year 2022.

 - **Higher Rider Counts from May to October**: Monthly rider counts exceeded the average during these months.

 ![VIZ3 Photo](./analysis/temp_1.png)